TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Usage.md

 <br />

-Another relevant element on the main page is the `"Admin"` button in the top right corner.
+Another important element on the main page is the `"Admin"` button located in the top-right corner.

 Hovering over it reveals the subdomain -> `http://admin.usage.htb/`.